JD.com, Inc. (JD) Stock Falls Amid Market Uptick: What Investors Need to Know

-The investment community will be paying close attention to the earnings performance of JD.com, Inc. in its upcoming release.
-It is anticipated that the company will report an EPS of $0.86, marking a 2.27% fall compared to the same quarter of the previous year.
-Our most recent consensus estimate is calling for quarterly revenue of $34.38 billion, up 0.42% from the year-ago period.
+Investors will be eagerly watching for the performance of JD.com, Inc. in its upcoming earnings disclosure.
+The company's earnings report is set to be unveiled on November 15, 2023.
+The company is predicted to post an EPS of $0.86, indicating a 2.27% decline compared to the equivalent quarter last year.
+Meanwhile, our latest consensus estimate is calling for revenue of $34.38 billion, up 0.42% from the prior-year quarter.

 Regarding the entire year, the Zacks Consensus Estimates forecast earnings of $2.91 per share and revenue of $148.7 billion, indicating changes of +13.23% and -3.96%, respectively, compared to the previous year.

-Additionally, investors should keep an eye on any recent revisions to analyst forecasts for JD.com, Inc. These recent revisions tend to reflect the evolving nature of short-term business trends.
+Furthermore, it would be beneficial for investors to monitor any recent shifts in analyst projections for JD.com, Inc. Such recent modifications usually signify the changing landscape of near-term business trends.
 As a result, upbeat changes in estimates indicate analysts' favorable outlook on the company's business health and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 5.65% higher.
-As of now, JD.com, Inc. holds a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has shifted 5.65% upward.
+JD.com, Inc. is holding a Zacks Rank of #3 (Hold) right now.

-Digging into valuation, JD.com, Inc. currently has a Forward P/E ratio of 8.74.
-This denotes a discount relative to the industry's average Forward P/E of 17.53.
+With respect to valuation, JD.com, Inc. is currently being traded at a Forward P/E ratio of 9.32.
+For comparison, its industry has an average Forward P/E of 20.52, which means JD.com, Inc. is trading at a discount to the group.

-Meanwhile, JD's PEG ratio is currently 0.21.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The average PEG ratio for the Internet - Commerce industry stood at 0.7 at the close of the market yesterday.
+We can also see that JD currently has a PEG ratio of 0.22.
+The PEG ratio is akin to the commonly utilized P/E ratio, but this measure also incorporates the company's anticipated earnings growth rate.
+The Internet - Commerce industry currently had an average PEG ratio of 0.7 as of yesterday's close.

 The Internet - Commerce industry is part of the Retail-Wholesale sector.
-This group has a Zacks Industry Rank of 89, putting it in the top 36% of all 250+ industries.
+At present, this industry carries a Zacks Industry Rank of 67, placing it within the top 27% of over 250 industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report